 After the end of financial year 2021-2022 till the date of this Report, the Board of Directors have revised/adopted some of the policies.
-The details of the key policies that have been revised/ adopted are as follows:
+The details of the key policies that have been revised/adopted are as follows:

-Sr. No. Name of the Policy Brief Description 1 Familiarization program for Independent Directors of the Company.
-The Company has adopted the familiarisation programme in accordance with Regulation 25(7) of the Listing Regulations to familiarise the independent directors through various programmes about the listed entity, including the following: (a) nature of the industry in which the listed entity operates; (b) business model of the listed entity; (c) roles, rights, responsibilities of independent directors; and (d) any other relevant information.
-2 Document Preservation and Archival Policy.
+Sr. No. Name of the Policy Brief Description Familiarization program for Independent Directors of the Company.
+I programmes about the listed entity including the tollowing \cdot .
+I Document Preservation and Archival Policy.
 This policy categorizes the records whose preservation shall be permanent in nature and documents that will be preserved for specified period of time and outlines responsibilities to create, maintain and dispose of the records.
-It endorses the preservation of records in the Company's Archives. \prec Policy for determining material subsidiary.
+It endorses the preservation of records in the Company's Archives.
+1 3 Policy for determining material subsidiary.
 The purpose of this policy is to determine the Material Subsidiaries of the Company and to provide the governance framework for such Material Subsidiary(ies).

 4 Policy on Related Party Transactions.
 The Policy on Related Party Transactions inter-alia sets out process and manner of approval of transactions with related parties.
 5 Nomination and Remuneration Policy.
 This policy formulates the criteria for determining qualifications, competencies, positive attributes and independence for the appointment of a director (executive / non-executive) and also the criteria for determining the remuneration of the directors, KMP, senior management and other employees.
 6 Enterprise Risk Management Policy.
 This Policy is to institutionalize a formal risk management function and framework in the Company.
-Code of conduct for the Board of Directors and Senior Management Personnel.
-0 8 Policy on Whistle Blower/ Vigil Mechanism.
+7 Code of conduct for the Board of Directors and Senior Management Personnel.
+3 8 Policy on Whistle Blower/ Vigil Mechanism.
 The Company has adopted a whistle blower/ Vigil mechanism to, inter alia, report concerns about unethical behavior, actual or suspected fraud, or violation of the Company's Code of Conduct and Ethics.
 9 Environment, Social and Governance (ESG) Policy.
 This ESG policy outlines the Company's approach of integrating ESG in its business activities, developing resilient strategies and operational assets that deliver long-term value for the investors.
 10 Terms and conditions of appointment of independent directors Pursuant to the requirements of applicable laws, Company is required to disclose the terms and conditions of appointment of Independent Directors on its website.